hashicorp/katakoda/consul-secure-acl-vault-hashiconf/step0.md

 The agents are running as Docker containers but you can consider them as Virtual Machines each containing all the binaries necessary for the environment setup.

-The startup should end with a list of environment variables that will help you setup your terminal environment.
+The provision will output a list of environment variables in your terminal that will help you setup your terminal environment.

-First configure the environment:
+The same variables are also stored into `.conf` files that can be used to configure the environment.

+Configure the terminal to connect to Consul:

 `source ./assets/secrets/consul_env.conf`{{execute T1}}

+Configure the terminal to connect to Vault:

 `source ./assets/secrets/vault_env.conf`{{execute T1}}